jacekd81/engineering-management/README.md

   - `Team performance = f(results, behaviors)`
 - [Hey, wait – is employee performance really Gaussian distributed??](https://timdellinger.substack.com/p/hey-wait-is-employee-performance)
   - Article argues that it's Pareto-distributed instead.
+- [The Worst Programmer I Know](https://dannorth.net/the-worst-programmer/): don’t try to measure the individual contribution of a unit in a complex adaptive system, because the premise of the question is flawed

 ### Personal productivity